Which version of Azure MFA is right for my organization?

 |IIS applications not published through Azure AD App Proxy||●|

 |Remote access such as VPN, RDG||●||●|

 Where are the users located

-Next, looking at where our users are located helps to determine the correct solution to use, whether in the cloud or on-premises using the MFA Server.
+Next, determine where your organization's users are located helps to determine the correct solution to use, whether in the cloud or on-premises using the MFA Server.

 |User Location||MFA in the cloud||MFA Server|

 |Azure AD and on-premises AD using federation with AD FS||●||●|

 |Azure AD and on-premises AD using Azure AD Connect - no password hash sync or pass-through authentication||●||●|

 |Azure AD and on-premises AD using Azure AD Connect - with password hash sync or pass-through authentication||●|